vlayer-xyz/monorepo/README.md

 This monorepo contains two sub-projects:

-- **noir-ethereum-history-api** - [Noir](https://noir-lang.org) library for proving and verifying historical data on the Ethereum blockchain and other EVM compatible blockchains.
+- **ethereum** - [Noir](https://noir-lang.org) library for proving and verifying historical data on the Ethereum blockchain and other EVM compatible blockchains.
 It supports proving accounts, storage, logs, receipts & transactions.
 Checkout it's **[docs](./ethereum/README.md)** for more details.
-- **vLayer** - Contains real life examples of what can be built using **noir-ethereum-history-api**.
+- **vLayer** - Contains real life examples of what can be built using **ethereum**.
 It's a work in progress and lacks documentation.

 ## Prerequisites